ibexa/documentation-developer/docs/administration/back_office/back_office.md

 ---
-description: Back office holds the administrator and editor interface and allows creating, publishing and managing content, users, settings and so on.
+description: Back office holds the administrator and editor interface and allows creating, publishing and managing content, users, settings, and more.
 page_type: landing_page
 ---